Inbestigator/dext/www/content/commands/config.md

 ### Pregenerated - _boolean_

-Pregenerate will override Dext's decision on whether a command is static or not, this is good for if you want to make an asynchronous command be statically generated.
+Pregenerated will override Dext's decision on whether a command is static or not, this is good for if you want to make an asynchronous command be statically generated.

 `true` - force static